Classical Studies with a Foundation Year, BA (Hons)

 Course Overview

-The Foundation Year gives you an exciting introduction to Higher Education, setting you up with the skills, confidence, and knowledge that you’ll need to be successful on your undergraduate degree.
-It’s ideal if you need a little more support after Further Education or are returning to education after a gap.
+This programme, including a Foundation Year, gives you an exciting introduction to higher education, setting you up with the skills, confidence and knowledge that you’ll need to be successful on your undergraduate degree.
+It’s ideal if you need a little more support after further education or are returning to education after a gap.

 Why Classical Studies with a Foundation Year at Swansea?

-Based at our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula,
+We are based on our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 Your Classical Studies with a Foundation Year Experience

-During your Foundation Year, you will learn the key skills you’ll need to make your degree a success while developing knowledge of your subject area and how it relates to the humanities and social sciences.
+During your Foundation Year, you will learn the key skills you’ll need to make your degree a success, while developing your knowledge in relation to Classical Studies.
+You will then start the BA course in your second year, with flexible content that enables you to shape your learning around your own interests.

 Classical Studies with a Foundation Year Employment Opportunities